 Explorative analyses with the aid of WES or WGS are indeed beneficial to ensure a more accurate and faster diagnosis.
 At the same time, however, due to the large amount of data generated, the probability also increases that other genetic variants will be discovered in addition to primarily sought health-relevant information of the current disease (primary findings).
 These other genetic variants, which are not related to the original medical indication for the genomic analysis, may nevertheless be relevant for the (future) health status of the patient.
 These findings are called additional genetic findings (in the following: additional findings).
-A wide variety of additional findings can be detected with WES or WGS.
-Their frequency depends primarily on the extent of genetic or genomic sequencing and the bioinformatic filtering used (Schuol et al. 2015).4 However, the still relatively high probability of additional findings makes it necessary to establish rules for dealing with them in practice, both in terms of adequately informing patients about the possibility of additional findings and about the question of which types of additional findings can and should be reported at all.
+A wide variety of known and medically relevant pathogenic variants can occur in a person's genome and can in principle be detected as part of a WES or WGS.
+The American College of Medical Genetics and Genomics (ACMG) currently lists 81 (as of April 2024).
+The probability of pathogenic variants being detected in the form of additional genetic findings depends on various factors, such as the extent of genetic or genomic sequencing and the bioinformatic filters used (for the role of filters, see also Schuol et al. 2015).4 It is important to establish rules for dealing with additional genetic findings in practice, both in terms of adequately informing patients about the possibility of additional findings and about the question of what types of additional findings can and should be reported.